WHO Concerned About Bird Flu After Girls Father Tests Positive - UrduPoint

 Humans rarely get bird flu, but when they do it is usually from coming in direct contact with infected birds.

-Investigators in Cambodia are working to establish whether the girl, her father and the contact cases were exposed to infected birds.
+Investigators in Cambodia are working to establish whether the girl and father were exposed to infected birds.

 Officials are also waiting for test results from several dead wild birds found near the girl's remote village in the eastern Prey Veng province.